 Criterion 2: The submission demonstrates a connection of the assessment skills being used to directly measuring trauma (e.g., assessing the number of ACEs experienced) or indirectly measuring trauma (evaluating behaviors or social emotional skills that might be directly affected by exposure to trauma, or as an indicator of trauma experienced).

-Describe how you use trauma-informed practices to guide your assessment practices in your role.
+Describe how you use trauma-informed practices to guide your assessment practices in your role, or how you have helped another educator use trauma-informed practices in their assessment practices.

-Describe how your students benefit from your use of trauma-informed assessment practices.
+Describe how the students you work with or students in classrooms/schools you support benefit from your use of trauma-informed assessment practices.

-How do you plan on further developing your assessment skills related to trauma?
+How do you plan on further developing your assessment skills or helping other educators develop their assessment skills related to trauma?

 Criterion 1: Responses demonstrate a thorough analysis of their skills or the impact of their practices related to trauma-informed assessment.
 This may include an analysis of the educator's strengths and weaknesses in using trauma-informed assessment practices.

-Criterion 2: Responses include specific examples to support the analysis (e.g., specific assessment tools used, how students benefit from their practices, or specific ways they plan on improving their practices).
+Criterion 2: Response include specific examples to support the analysis (examples of specific assessment tools used, examples of how students benefit from their practices, or examples of specific ways they plan on improving their practices or the practices of somebody they are supporting).

-Criterion 3: Responses demonstrate that the educator engages in a trauma-informed manner consistently when conducting assessments, and not simply in isolation for this microcredential.
+Criterion 3: Response demonstrates that the applicant consistently engages in a trauma sensitive manner, and/or consistently promotes a trauma sensitive approach in assessment, when conducting assessments, and not simply in isolation for this micro-credential.

 Adverse Childhood Experience Questionnaire https://acestoohigh.com/got-your-ace-score/ The ACEs questionnaire can be found on multiple locations online.
 This site provides the questionnaire as well as additional information on resilience.